ELMA365 Store solutions / Active Directory/LDAP

 • Password*.
 Enter the user password.

-User connection and import
+Connection and user import

 In the AD module, the fields for connecting and importing users are pre-filled automatically, but for the LDAP integration, you have to fill in the fields manually.